jackyzha0/jackyzha0.github.io/content/posts/collaborative-thinking.md

 What we can do to counteract this extreme alignment is to build a broader foundation of knowledge.
 When you come across an individual with differing views, hopefully you will at least have the base fundamental knowledge to understand their perspective.

 ## Learning communities
-This, at least in part, is why I've recently become more certain of wanting to go to grad school in the future.
+This, at least in part, is why I've recently become more certain of wanting to go to [academia](thoughts/academia.md) in the future.
 I used to have tunnel-vision in thinking that all I wanted to do in the future was to just work in industry CS.
 Recently, I've started to realize that CS not a single discipline, but rather it's a tool that can help solve uniquely human problems, and these human problems are inherently multidisciplinary.

 I've started to read and learn more about the world around me outside of my little bubble of CS-related topics and it's been eye-opening to see issues I read about in my philosophy class come up in a linguistics lecture which in turn comes up in a book I'm reading.
 I've found that the best way for me to cement my learning and understanding is through discussion with people, rather than just sitting and ruminating on my own -- a very different pace than the typical *code-Stackoverflow-copy-repeat* self-learning cycle that most programmers (including myself) are familiar with.